apache/iotdb/docs/UserGuide/QuickStart/ClusterQuickStart.md

 ## Quick Start

-This article uses a local environment as an example to illustrate how to start, expand, and shrink a IoTDB Cluster.
+This article uses a local environment as an example to illustrate how to start, expand, and shrink an IoTDB Cluster.

 ### 1. Prepare the Start Environment